-Parameter Entity/Actor Specification Reference time for decay correction Image Analysis Workstation Shall use either the Acquisition Time field (0008,0032) or Radiopharmaceutical Start Time (0018,1072), if necessary.
+Parameter Entity/Actor Specification Reference time Image Analysis Shall use either the Acquisition Time field (0008,0032) or

+Parameter Entity/Actor Specification for decay correction Workstation Radiopharmaceutical Start Time (0018,1072), if necessary.
 If a series (derived or not) is based on Acquisition Time decay correction, the earliest Acquisition Time (0008,0032) shall be used as the reference time for decay correction.